Skip to Content

 In Central South Carolina, you can find amethyst at Clearwater and Horse Valley, in the gravels, and float.
 You can also try your luck in Columbia near Lake Murray.

-TIP: For a complete rockhounding guide in South Carolina, check out this article.
+TIP: Check out this article for a complete rockhounding guide in South Carolina.

 FAQ About Finding Amethyst

-Still did not find the answer to your questions about finding amethyst?
+I still have not found the answer to your questions about finding amethyst.
 Find frequently asked questions in the section below:

 Where Can I Find Amethyst in Nature?